MadhavDGS/KathaPe-Business/PWA_IMPLEMENTATION.md

 3. **Theme Test**: Switch between light/dark themes and verify install button adapts
 4. **Mobile Test**: Open on mobile device and test installation process

-Your KathaPe Business app is now ready for modern web and mobile experiences! 🎉
+Your Khatape Business app is now ready for modern web and mobile experiences! 🎉